andrei021/100-days-of-code/r1-log.md

 • Learned how to make a class immutable;

 • Looking forward to read about this topic in Oracle's docs too.

+### Day 82
+• I've read 'A strategy for defining immutable objects' and took notes.